Learning by Passing Tests, with Application to Neural Architecture Search: Experiments

 \section{Experiments}

-We apply LPT for neural architecture search in image classification tasks.
-Following~\citep{liu2018darts}, we first perform architecture search which finds out an optimal cell, then perform architecture evaluation which composes multiple copies of the searched cell into a large network, trains it from scratch, and evaluates the trained model on the test set.
-We let the target task of the learner and that of the tester be the same.
+We apply LPT for neural architecture search in image classification.
+Following~\citep{liu2018darts}, we first perform architecture search which finds an optimal cell, then perform architecture evaluation which composes multiple copies of the searched cell into a large network, trains it from scratch, and evaluates the trained model on a test set.
+We let the target tasks of the learner and that of the tester be the same.
+Please refer to the supplements for more hyperparameter settings, additional results, and significance tests of results.